jank324/spectral-vd-euxfel/README.md

-# Electron Bunch Profile Prediction
+# Current Profile Prediction

-Project to predict the electron bunch profile from a non-invasive CRISP measurement.
+Project to predict the current profile from a non-invasive CRISP measurement.